campsoftware/Xanadu/README.md

 Use when possible: [ Fixed, Updated, Moved, Added, Removed, Renamed, Replaced, Decided, NOTE ]

+2025-07-14-16-11-08
+- Updated SalesItems to split recColFormattingTags into recColFormattingTags, recColFormattingColNameA, recColFormattingDo.
+This was done so recSaveAfterJS can auto format the columns with formatting.

 2025-07-13-14-35-33
 - Renamed function \xan\eleGetIDRecs and \xan\eleGetID to \xan\eleIDSelector.
 - Updated Sales, SalesItems, Payments.